Motivational interviewing is an important part of encouraging patients to take charge of their health and become more health literate.

 On line Curricula for Professionals

-Health Literacy Training for Professionals
+1. Health Literacy for Public Health Professionals